teresabowe/furniture-restoration-collective/README.md

 ---

-The qotation detail shows further information about the quotation in terms of assumptions, transport details, and timing.
+The quotation detail shows further information about the quotation in terms of assumptions, transport details, and timing.
 Should the user wish to proceed with the restoration work, they can add the service to their bag.

 ![Quotation Detail](/documentation/screenshots/quotation-detail.png)